kyleireton/Sharing_snippets/README.md

 # Sharing_snippets
-Sharing snippets to help others apply code to new projects, and for learning!

 Hi all!

-I just want a little hub I can use to share nice snippets of code that could accelerate progress or learning.
+This repo is for sharing snippets that could help others advance their coding projects, or even just their learning!

-If you ever read this, I encourage you to enjoy anything I've shared and to use it for good in the world.
+If you read this, I encourage you to enjoy anything I've shared and feel free to use it for good in the world.

+Thanks!

-Thanks! -- Kyle
+-- Kyle I.